utiasDSL/util-uwb-dataset/index.md

     <img src="files/images/los-boxplot.png" alt="" width="400">
   </div>
   <div>
     <p>In LOS conditions, we collected data from two tests: <em>(i)</em> the LOS distance test and <em>(ii)</em> the LOS angle test.
 The positions of the tag and anchor 2 are fixed throughout the LOS data collection process.
-In LOS distance test, we change the distance <em>d1</em> from 0.5 meter to 6.5 meters with an interval of 0.5 meter.
-In LOS angle dataset, we change the angle from 180 degrees to 15 degrees with an interval of 15 degrees.
-We visualize the LOS measurement error at each testing through boxplots shown on the right. </p>
+In LOS distance test, we change the distance <em>d1</em> from 0.5 meter to 6.5 meters in intervals of 0.5 meters.
+In LOS angle dataset, we change the angle from 180 degrees to 15 degrees in intervals of 15 degrees.
+We visualize the LOS measurement error at each testing through boxplots shown on the right.
+We indicated the distance test and angle tests as dT# and aT#, where # is the test number.</p>
     <p>&nbsp;</p>
     <p>&nbsp;</p>
   </div>